isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct 1.md

 	2. Student leaders are to put on their Student Leaders’ badge at all times when they are wearing the school uniform.<br>
 	<h4>ATTENDANCE:</h4>
 	<b>Rationale:    To cultivate self-management through personal responsibility and accountability</b><br>
+	1. All students are expected to be punctual for and be present in school to attend the flag raising ceremony and all lessons.<br>
+2. Students who are Singapore citizens must sing the National Anthem and take the Pledge.
+Students will take the Pledge with the right fist placed over the heart.<br>
+3. The procedures and timings for morning assembly and the flag raising ceremony are as follows:<br>